Qatar Airways: 2010s

 In November 2018, the airline announced it would expand its flights to Iran, landing at Tehran and Shiraz, as of January 2019, and to Isfahan in February.
 In December 2018, the CEO of Qatar Airways, Akbar Al Baker, threatened to pull the company out of the Oneworld alliance in February, following accusations that alliance members Qantas and American Airlines engaged in "hostile business practices" against his carrier.

-In 2018, during an annual meeting of the International Air Transport Association, the CEO of Qatar Airways, Akbar Al Baker, claimed that a woman could not do his job as “it is a very challenging position.”
+In 2018, during an annual meeting of the International Air Transport Association, the CEO of Qatar Airways, Akbar Al Baker, claimed that a woman could not do his job as "it is a very challenging position."
 Upon receiving backlash regarding his comments, Al Baker explained that he did not intend to refer to all women at Qatar Airways.
 He also mentioned that he would love to have a female CEO running the company after him.
-Since then, Al Baker has apologized for his comments in a statement that was provided to The Independent.
+Since then, Al Baker has apologised for his comments in a statement that was provided to The Independent.

 On April 30, 2019, Qatar Airways retired its last Airbus A340-600 from service after around 16 years of service.
 The last flight was QR835 from Bangkok Suvarnabhumi International Airport to Hamad International Airport.
 The removal from service was to lower the age of its fleet as well as its ineffectiveness compared to the Boeing 777 as stated by CEO Akbar Al Baker in 2009.

-On 29 September 2022, The Times published an article stating the death of British travel industry executive, Marc Bennett, in Qatar.
-On 24 December 2019, Bennett was found hanged in hotel of Doha.
-According to the investigation by The Times, Bennett was arrested after resigning from a senior post with Qatar Airways for a rival firm in Saudi Arabia.
-Qatar Airways told The Times - "On 15 October Marc left the business and evidence subsequently came to light showing that over a significant period of time Marc had emailed highly confidential documents relating to Qatar Airways to a private email address without authorization.
-Marc was still in Qatar at the point this discovery was made.
-He was arrested and this then became a police matter."
-However, Qatari authorities claimed that he had committed suicide and Qatar airways stated - “Marc Bennett was a valued and popular former colleague of Qatar airways group.
-He left with our best wishes.”
+2020s

+In July 2023, the Government of Australia blocked an expansion plan from Qatar Airways that would have seen the carrier double its flights to Brisbane, Melbourne, Perth and Sydney.
+The government intervention was supported by Australian flag-carrier and rival airline Qantas, who argued that Qatar's flights would "distort the market", while the government dismissed criticism from Qatar Airways and tourism operators, stating that Qatar Airways' route expansion is against Australia's national interest.

+In October 2023, Qatar Airways announced a collaboration with Starlink to provide high-speed in-flight internet.

+In March 2024, Qatar Airways announced Sama 2.0, marking the debut of the globe's premier AI cabin crew.
+Sama 2.0 represents an advanced AI team that engages passengers, crafting personalised experiences throughout their journey.
+In August 2024 a 25% shareholding in Airlink was acquired.

+In February 2025, Qatar Airways acquired a 25% stake in Virgin Australia Holdings.

 Corporate affairs

+Business trends

+The key trends for Qatar Airways are (as of the financial year ending March 31):